kettanaito/sentinel-dom/docs/developer/conditional-tracking.md

 * When the target element is not visible within the current viewport, no further analyzis is performed (i.e. offsets/edges/thresholds and delta areas intersections).

 ## How to use it?
-Make sure to provide a custom `bounds` property when instantiating your tracker:
+Make sure to provide a custom `bounds` property when instantiating your Observer:

 ```js
 new Observer({